Garlic (Allium sativum)

 Chem.
 Pharm.
 Bull.
 2002, 50(3), 405-407; DOI: 10.1248/cpb.50.405

 I don't recall any other plants that produce such an amount of crystalline compounds.
-However, a miscroscope will reveal many instances of other amazing crystals "living" in organisms.
+However, a miscroscope will reveal many instances of other amazing crystals "living" -- or, better, deposited -- in organisms.
 A nice example is the video by Dr.bio4ever showing crystals of calcium oxalate (also known from rhubarb) in the skin of onions and garlic.

 Some of the pharmacological effects of garlic have been summarized: